ossrs/srs/README.md

 ## AUTHORS

-There are three types of people that have contributed to the SRS project:
+There are two types of people that have contributed to the SRS project:
 * AUTHORS: Contribute important features.
 Names of all PRIMARY response in NetConnection.connect and metadata.
 * CONTRIBUTORS: Submit patches, report bugs, add translations, help answer